smhunter512/project/test.md

 This is my first repository on GitHub.

-I love :pizza: and :music:.
+I love :pizza: and music.